FoxtrottEG/tf2-lodeout-generator/README.md

-dont fuck with the db
-just run the code and for now it should give you a fully configured Primary weapon
+this code gives you a fully configured titanfall lodeout